Meet the Adjudicators

 Ashley Middleton ADCRG

 Known for her welcoming, friendly style, Ashley has adjudicated local competitions and National Championships in the United States and Canada.
-She certified as an instructor and adjudicator through the North American Irish Dance Federation, where she established their grade exams.
+She certified as an instructor and adjudicator through the North American Irish Dance Federation (NAIDF), where she established their grade exams.
 After a competitive career which included teams at the Oireachtas, she ran the Triallta Irish Dance Company for almost ten years.

 Sharon Flynn Stidham ADCRG